Aging & Health A to Z

 Diagnosis & Tests

-It’s a good idea to bring a family member or caregiver who knows your normal moods and can report changes when you visit your healthcare professional.
+It’s a good idea to bring a family member or caregiver who knows your normal moods and can report changes when you visit your healthcare provider.
 This person may be able to provide additional helpful information, such as recent mood changes or whether depression runs in your family.

 - Congestive heart failure